 We’ll have to reconstruct the interior in just a minute but first let’s go ahead and paint this baby!
 It will be much easier to paint before we add the interior walls (that way you don’t have to worry about getting paint on anything that doesn’t need to be painted!).

-I decided to paint my dog organizer with chiffon cream chalk paint and follow it up with a bit of dark wax so that allllll those little details would pop.
+I decided to paint my dog organizer with linen white chalk paint and follow it up with a bit of dark wax so that allllll those little details would pop.

 Step 2: Cut “Interior Walls”

 Alright now it’s time to pretty up the interior!
 I decided that the easiest way to make the inside work was to add a box or interior walls to cover up all the inside yuckiness (or the interior workings that the drawers use to cover).

 I bought a sheet of plywood planking at my local hardware store in antique hickory that looks beautiful with the distressed white finish.
 In order to create interior walls we needed to cut four pieces from our plywood sheet: one for the floor, one for the back and two for either side.

 Which gave us 3 measurements to cut… luckily with my little Dremel Saw-Max the plywood cuts like butter.
 We even were able to cut the small notches in the front of the side panels so that these little babies would fit perfectly.

 Now that our interior is cut we’ll go ahead and do the cuts for our dog bowls…